csci-1301/csci-1301.github.io/docs/shortcuts.md

 ---
-title: Keyboard shortcuts Cheat Sheet
+title: Keyboard Shortcuts Cheat Sheet
 ---

-This document contains useful hotkey commands for different operating systems
+This document contains useful keyboard shortcuts for different operating systems and IDEs.

+\* = these commands work generally everywhere, beyond your IDE.

 <!-- alphabetical list -->
 <!-- make the action the title so it is possible to link to it -->